vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 VXLAN is arguably a more complex encapsulation option.
 However, it's a known and capable protocol, which a network team may prefer.

-### Single-Subnet Configuration
+### Single Subnet Configuration

 For clusters deployed in a single subnet, use the Native routing mode.
 This will provide the best performance and simplest network model as there will be no encapsulation.
-Packets traversing the network will contain the src/dst IPs of pods in their IP headers.
+Packets traversing the network will contain the source and destination IPs of pods in their IP headers.
 If for any reason, networks or hosts cannot allow this type of configuration, you'll need to look into a full IP-in-IP configuration instead.

 ![Calico Single Subnet](/images/guides/kubernetes/container-networking/diagrams/calico-single-subnet.png)